ecss-soton/team-registration/README.md

 A service to create and join teams to compete in a hackathon or other competition

+TODO
+- Stop people from joining teams if they are not registered
+- Add a QR scanner feature for Admins (With CSV participant download)
+- Add more info to teams page
+- Display an error message if you try and join a team that doens't exist
+- Have follow through links so you can click a link to join a team and register at the same time
+- Allow profile editing
+- Allow team leaders to kick team members

 ## Run Locally

 Clone the project